glassroom/torch_train_test_loop/README.md

 del loop.components[-1]
 ```

 The code is as simple as we could make it (e.g., we refrained from building in a fancier callback-handling mechanism) and as Pythonic as we could make it (e.g., when invoking a call method, we explicitly pass a reference to the loop object, instead of, say, dynamically binding callbacks to the loop object).

+By convention, components use "self" to refer to themselves and "loop" to refer to the calling loop.

 ## Installation